H. V. Kaltenborn: CBS

 Radio historian James F. Widner described Kaltenborn's skill as a news analyst:

 Kaltenborn was known as a commentator who never read from a script.
 His "talks" were extemporaneous[ly] created from notes he had previously written.
 His analysis was welcome[d] into homes especially during the war and the time leading up to America's entry into it.
 He had an international reputation and was able to speak intelligently about events because he had interviewed many of those involved.
 From the contacts he developed in his travels and his ability to speak fluent German and French, Kaltenborn seemed chosen for the role he developed at CBS.
 One of his most famous periods was during the Munich crisis in 1938.
 Much of what listeners heard was Kaltenborn speaking without script even after sometimes having been up for most of a night covering the breaking news.
-Some claimed that when Kaltenborn was awakened during the Munich vigil, one merely had to utter Munich and Kaltenborn could talk for hours on the subject.
+Some claimed that when Kaltenborn was awakened during the Munich vigil, one merely had to utter Munich and Kaltenborn could talk for hours on the subject.When CBS broadcast Hitler's address to the 1938 Nuremberg rally, Kaltenborn provided simultaneous translation for the two-hour speech, which was the first time many Americans had heard Hitler's "fury and hatred" for themselves.